DREAMS – Summer 2017

 Over the last 15 years verd de gris has delivered a number of successful but small-scale participatory projects with women and girls – many of these projects have been targeted directly to support women dealing with a range of issues affecting their quality of life – depression, social isolation, domestic violence, low self-esteem.
 What has always amazed us is how important ‘culture’ was as a contributing factor – and something often overlooked by commissioners, support services, health professionals etc.

-“I will take away: Love from the group.
-Belonging from the group.
+“I will take away: Love from the group. belonging from the group.
 Hearing the whisper in my ear from the group of beautiful women.
 I will treasure the memories created.
 When we all sat and created the piece of art, you could feel the energy in the room.
-I will remember the many smiles that were shared and the singing was just WOWW.
+I will remember the many smiles that were shared and the singing was just WOW.
 I closed my eyes to feel the vibration in the room.
-Truly grateful, an amazing gift. x” Debbie
+Truly grateful, an amazing gift.”
+DEBBIE, Participant

-The project is funded through Big Lottery Fund and is part of the Creative Communities initiative with Square Chapel Centre for the Arts.
+The project was funded through Big Lottery Fund and part of the Creative Communities initiative with Square Chapel Centre for the Arts.